MSLNZ/msl-loadlib/docs/install.rst

    pip install comtypes

 When loading a shared library it is vital that all dependencies of the library are also available on your computer and that the directory of the dependency is also available on your ``PATH``.
-A helpful utility to use to determine the dependencies of a shared library is `Dependency Walker <http://www.dependencywalker.com/>`_.
+A helpful utility to use to determine the dependencies of a shared library is Dependencies_ (which is a modern `Dependency Walker`_).
-For finding the dependencies of a .NET library the `Dependency Walker for .NET <https://github.com/isindicic/DependencyWalker.Net>`_ is also useful.
+For finding the dependencies of a .NET library the `Dependency Walker for .NET`_ is also useful.

 Linux
 ++++++